 Acknowledgements

-I honor and acknowledge the original Indigenous inhabitants and stewards of the land I live and work on, including the Munsee Lenape, Canarsee, Rockaway, Wappinger, Reckgawanc, Unkechaug, Haudenesaunee, and more.
-I recognize that although music communities enrich New York City’s culture and are often underserved and exploited, they also benefit from and contribute to the legacy of dispossession, displacement, and gentrification of marginalized people which began with the original theft of this land.
-I strive to bring about better relationships and healing through music, dialogue, and activism.
+I honor and acknowledge the original Indigenous inhabitants and stewards of this land, including the Munsee Lenape, Canarsee, Rockaway, Wappinger, Reckgawanc, Unkechaug, Haudenesaunee, and more.
+I recognize that although music communities enrich New York City’s culture and are often underserved and exploited, they also benefit from and contribute to the legacy of dispossession, displacement, and erasure of people which began with the original theft of this land.
+I affirm my responsibility to support Indigenous people here and worldwide as a traveling musician.

 I honor the elder culture bearers that are still with us, who often go unrecognized and uncompensated for their contributions to our collective musical heritage.
+I give thanks for the lessons of those who came before me, and I strive to give back by cultivating a supportive and healthy musical ecosystem.